 Azelaic acid topical Side Effects

-Some side effects of azelaic acid topical may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for azelaic acid topical may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

-Applies to azelaic acid topical: topical cream, topical gel, topical kit
+Applies to azelaic acid topical: topical cream, topical gel/jelly

 For Healthcare Professionals